Carin Rodenborn Wohadlo

 LPCC, MA, MFA

-I am a Licensed Professional Counselor Candidate (Colorado) and Creative Practice Coach with a passion for working with visual artists, writers, poets, musicians, filmmakers, dancers, choreographers, performing artists, designers, and artists engaged in emergent creative disciplines.
+I am a Licensed Professional Counselor Candidate (Colorado) with a passion for working with visual artists, writers, poets, musicians, filmmakers, dancers, choreographers, performing artists, designers, and artists engaged in emergent creative disciplines.
 I am a visual artist and writer who believes that creative expression can be a way to engage the healing process and help us make meaning in this tumultuous world.
 I also believe in the power of experiencing diverse forms of art and culture, created by other artists, as a kind of medicine.
 Both the creative process and the emotional healing process have the potential to foster empowerment, compassion, and transformation.